-Tasmania’s abundant wilderness is romantic in and of itself, as the “island state” is inherently more mountainous and features a number of dramatic peaks, mountain lakes and rocky cliff faces that form a fairly stark contrast to most of the Australian mainland.
+Tasmania’s abundant wilderness is romantic in and of itself, as the island state is inherently more mountainous and features a number of dramatic peaks, mountain lakes and rocky cliff faces that form a fairly stark contrast to most of the Australian mainland.

-It’s also remarkably accessible given its alpine beauty; a reasonable 2.5 hour drive from Launceston is all it takes to reach its borders, and once in the region you’ll have a range of options for a romantic base all offering the privacy of wooded bushland that forms natural barriers for peace and quiet.
+It’s also remarkably accessible given its alpine beauty.
+A reasonable 2.5-hour drive from Launceston is all it takes to reach its borders, and once in the region you’ll have a range of options for a romantic base all offering the privacy of wooded bushland that forms natural barriers for peace and quiet.

-Travelling and staying in the Cradle Mountain region makes for a holiday that’s all about getting away from civilisation; it’s a part of the country where no TV or mobile reception actually serves as a plus rather than a negative.
-Bring a book or three and zone out in a land where no time seems to pass, or simply *gasp* enjoy each other’s company uninhibited by technological distractions.
+Travelling and staying in the Cradle Mountain region makes for a holiday that’s all about getting away from civilisation.
+It’s a part of the country where no TV or mobile reception actually serves as a plus rather than a negative.
+Bring a book or three and zone out in a land where no time seems to pass, or simply enjoy each other’s company uninhibited by technological distractions.

-The surrounding area is rich in native wildilfe, too, and it’s possible to spot the likes of wombats ambling their way across the terrain from afar.
-In all, the Cradle Mountain area is a wonderful choice for the summer months – and the February Valentine’s season in particular – due to both its natural charm and a cooler climate which adds a refreshing bonus to its escapist scenery.
+The surrounding area is rich in native wildlife, too, and it’s possible to spot the likes of wombats ambling their way across the terrain from afar.
+In all, the Cradle Mountain area is a wonderful choice for the summer months and the February Valentine’s season in particular due to both its natural charm and a cooler climate which adds a refreshing bonus to its escapist scenery.

-2. Broome/Cable Beach, WA
+2. Cable Beach, Broome WA

-Why it’s romantic: Famously beautiful sunsets; opportunity to explore the amazing Kimberley region; pristine beach without the crowds
+Why it’s romantic: Famously beautiful sunsets, opportunity to explore the amazing Kimberley region, pristine beach without the crowds

 Most romantic places to stay: Cable Beach Club Resort & Spa, Pearle on Cable Beach

-There are few things more romantic than a sunset, and there are few sunsets in Australia that can quite compare to those of Western Australia’s Cable Beach.
-Voted #2 on the list of “Australia’s 10 Most Beautiful Sunsets, Cable Beach’s Indian Ocean aspect adds a different spin on the more frequently visited east-coast beach environments of Australia.
+There are few things more romantic than a sunset, and there are few sunsets in Australia that can compare to those of Western Australia’s Cable Beach.
+Voted #2 on the list of Australia’s 10 Most Beautiful Sunsets, Cable Beach’s Indian Ocean adds a different spin on the more frequently visited east-coast beach environments of Australia.

-The beach itself features 22 kilometres of unspoiled, pristine sand and strikingly crystal-clear water that comes with a chalky-blue tinge, and the warm weather of the region makes it possible to take a refreshing dip all-year-round.
+The beach itself features 22-kilometres of unspoiled, pristine sand and strikingly crystal-clear water that comes with a chalky-blue tinge, and the warm weather of the region makes it possible to take a refreshing dip all-year-round.

-This is in large part due to the area’s pearl production which was a major reason for its initial western habitation; this remains a strong part of the region’s lure, and romantic lovers will have plenty of opportunities to purchase their significant other a pearl-oriented keepsake of your visit.
+This is in large part due to the area’s pearl production which was a major reason for its initial western habitation and this remains a strong part of the region’s attraction.
+Visitors will have plenty of opportunities to purchase their significant other a pearl-oriented keepsake of your visit.

 Due to its romantic nature, special packages are often available catered specifically for honeymooners, and both popular accommodation spots the Cable Beach Club Resort & Spa and Pearle on Cable Beach offer the likes of adults-only pools and poolside dining and drink options to complement this.
-The Cable Beach Club in particular comes nested in greenery yet right on the coast, and is host to both an excellent spa and beautifully secluded tropical garden that’s a popular spot for hosting weddings.
+The Cable Beach Club, in particular, comes nestled in greenery right on the coast and is host to both an excellent spa and beautifully secluded tropical garden that’s a popular spot for weddings.